pithia-eu/pithia-esc-gui-poc/README.md

 [SOURCE](https://docs.djangoproject.com/en/4.0/intro/tutorial01/#the-development-server)

-You should now be able to visit the ESC Prototype Home Page at this URL - [http://localhost:8000/](http://localhost:8000/)!
+You should now be able to visit the e-Science Centre Prototype Home Page at this URL - [http://localhost:8000/](http://localhost:8000/)!